-- Barts – Call Me Madame: a citrus-led twist on a Negroni is on offer at this hidden-away Chelsea bar.
-If you make a reservation, be sure to memorize the password that you receive for reasons that will become very clear upon arrival.
+- Barts – The Earl of Honey: The classic Bee’s Knees cocktail gets a tea-wist with a mix of Woodford Reserve Bourbon whiskey, limoncello liqueur, honey syrup, Earl Grey tea and lemon juice.
+If you make a reservation, be sure to memorise the password that you receive for reasons that will become very clear upon arrival.

-- Trailer Happiness – Coco Club: La Hechicera Banana-Infused Columbian Rum, buttered coconut shrub, lime juice, grapefruit and falernum combine at this tiki spot for a taste of the tropics.
+- Trailer Happiness – Caña Cooler: Flor De Caña 12yo rum, tangerine sherbert, lime juice, yuzu puree, and coconut water combine at this award-winning tiki spot for a bright taste of the tropics.

 - Stables Bar At The Milestone Hotel – Roses & Leather: We’ve got three words for you, “leather infused cordial”.
 Who can resist ordering that?